Bobbybear007/NebulaBrowser/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License.
+[Read More](documentation/MIT.md)